-0220 English 10
+0220 Academic English 10

-Students will read selections of American literature from all genres encompassing early American history to modern times.
-Writing assignments and projects complement each unit.
+Students will read selections of American literature from all genres encompassing early American history to modern times and complete writing assignments to correlate and complement each unit.
 Emphasis will be placed on Something for Joey, The Great Gatsby, and The Crucible.
 Students will study the historical evaluation of American dramatic literature from prehistoric to modern times, focusing on its European background from the various periods of history and the connection between a culture's beliefs and writings.
-This course will prepare students to take the Keystone Literature Exam in May of the sophomore year.